Paul’s Journey Part I: He never thought he would change—but something happened at Diboll

 “Once you taste the apple and you really chew it, instead of just biting it and swallowing it, once you chew it and get the juices of it, you want to continue to eat that apple.
 So you don’t think you’ll ever go back, Paul?
 I know I’ll never go back.
 I know that.”

 Paul’s incredible story is far from over.
-Check back for part II of Paul’s journey.
-We catch up with Paul as he visits the Diboll Correctional Center for the first time since being released in 2015.
+See Part II now and catch up with Paul as he visits the Diboll Correctional Center for the first time since being released in 2015.
 Watch as he reunites with staff, visits his old housing unit, and relives those difficult days.
 He tells us why the Diboll facility had such an impact on his life.